Supercharge your PowerPoint productivity with

 Disappearing Themes and Templates

-In practice, they sometimes remove themes and templates but don't replace them with updated copies.
+In theory, Microsoft sometimes removes themes and templates but don't replace them with updated ones.

 Result: The themes and templates simply disappear from your students' computers.